 3. He constantly wants change

 “He keeps saying he wants a change.
-We just moved to Gurgaon from Ludhiana and been here only for three years.
+We just moved to New Jersey from New York and have been here only for three years.
 He is ready for the next change.
-This attitude doesn’t seem like the old Aamir I have known.
+This attitude doesn’t seem like the old Adam I know.
 He will only move when he has done his best.
 I am sure there is much more he can do here.
-What I actually see is a downfall in his confidence level and to me, it feels like he is running away from something,” said Nazma.
+What I actually see is a downfall in his confidence level and to me, it feels like he is running away from something,” says Nancy.

 4. He is constantly looking in the mirror

+“But that was only my insecurity.
+He just doesn’t feel attractive anymore.
 He keeps asking our teenage daughters if he looks young enough.
-That’s when I convinced myself that I needed to know how to help him cope with a midlife crisis,” she went on.
+That’s when I convinced myself that I needed to know how to help him cope with a midlife crisis,” Nancy adds.

 5. He lives in the past